 - Electric stimulation to help sensory and motor revitalization of pelvic floor muscles

 - Kegal exercises

 - Patient education and counseling on normal verses abnormal function and mobility

-If you’re referred to a physical therapist for additional care, we will work closely with the therapist to remain updated on your progress.
+If you’re a patient at Fort Sanders Perinatal Center and are referred to a physical therapist for additional care, we will work closely with the therapist to remain updated on your progress.
 If any medications are indicated for your treatment, we will discuss the need with the therapist before anything is prescribed.